mattman2864/Obsidian/Kinematics.md

 When looking at kinematic graphs this pattern can also be seen.
 The slope of the $x$-$t$ graph predicts the velocity graph and the slops of the velocity graph predicts the acceleration.

 The slope of the position-time graph is the velocity.
 The quadratic position-time graph becomes a linear velocity-time graph with a constant positive slope.
 If the position-time graph is concave up, the acceleration is positive.
 If the position-time graph is concave down, the acceleration is negative.
 The slope of a velocity-time graph is the acceleration.
+## Multi-Dimensional
+When analyzing motion of more than one dimension, the position, velocity,  and acceleration must be broken down into perpendicular components.
+Parallel components are combined and then the components can be recombined to give the magnitude and direction of the resultant.